 In this article, I will share the top places to stay in Cartagena along with a few points about what makes these hostels stand out from the hundreds of accommodations in Cartagena.
 When you are searching, be sure to read the opinions because these reviews show legit, independent feedback on the hostel’s service and amenities.
 Look for mentions of how friendly and helpful the staff is, of how comfortable the beds are, and little extras that are not offered in other accommodations.

-You want your stay to be stress-free and smooth sailing so you can maximize your time here, whether that’s enjoying the best Cartagena tours or just chilling in the white sand beaches (after all, you are in the Caribbean!).
+You want your stay to be stress-free and smooth sailing so you can maximize your time here, whether that’s enjoying the best Cartagena tours or just chilling and enjoying the best Cartagena beaches (after all, you are in the Caribbean!).
 So sleeping arrangements should be comfortable and offer some sense of privacy even in dormitory rooms.
 Individual bunks should also be equipped with a light, charging space for your devices, a good-sized locker (don’t forget to bring your padlock), and enough space for your backpack.

 We want you to have a good time, in a good place, without having to spend a bunch.
 So if Cartagena is in your travel plans, pin this list of the best Cartagena hostels that will give you more value for your dollar.

 Further down, don’t miss out on my specific recommendations for the best hostels across a range of different categories like best pool, best parties, best for peace & quiet, best for couples, and much more.
 On to the best hostels in Cartagena:

 1. Bourbon St. Hostal Boutique

 Bourbon St. Hostal Boutique is one of the best Cartagena hostels which is right in the heart of Cartagena’s old walled city.
 It is strategically located in Santo Domingo Square which is also near the city’s most important tourist attractions like the Modern Art Museum, Bolivar Park, and Cartagena’s Gold Museum.